hertogp/spfcheck/README.md

 - `netblocks4.example.com` has 3 warnings
     - it is included twice and the second time around the 3 networks are known already
 - `netblocks6.example.com` also has 3 warnings, due to the same reason
+- `spf-c.example.com` was redirected to by `example.com`
+    - `a:bad.%{d2}` failed with `TIMEOUT`, causing a `temperror`
+    - thus the terms `include:unused.example.com` and `ip4:1.1.1.1` were not evaluated
+    - hence, the SPF contents of the `unused.example.com` was not retrieved which is why it is shown by name only
-- only SPF records required to arrive at a verdict are shown
+- only SPF records required to arrive at a verdict are shown (with details)
     - early success or failure, means the graph does not show the full policy
     - to show as much as possible, use e.g. -i `127.0.0.1` (the default) or e.g.
       `0.0.0.0`
+- the DNS warnings for the `soa` queries can be ignored
+    - the authority is searched by querying for the soa record while dropping front-labels
+    - their stats (num_dnsq and/or num_dnsv) are not included in the stats shown in the verdict

 ## Verbosity flag